stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 title: Lifecycle Identity in Runme
 ---

 Runme introduces a powerful new feature known as Lifecycle Identity.
-This feature assigns unique identifiers and versions to a cell, or your entire markdown file, or both.
-By adding a lifecycle identity, you can track changes, versions and the history of your documents.
+This feature assigns unique identifiers and versions to a cell, your entire markdown file, or both.
+You can track changes, versions and the history of your documents.

+The default setting assigns a unique identifier to the entire markdown file.

 Stay organized and in control of your files within Runme! 🚀

 ### Configuration

-To activate the Lifecycle Identity feature in Runme, follow these steps:
+To change the Lifecycle Identity feature in Runme, follow these steps:

 * Navigate to Runme's [Extension Settings](../getting-started/vs-code#runme-settings-for-vs-code) on the your [VS code](../install#runme-for-vs-code). click on the “settings” icon and select “Extension Settings”.
 The Runme extension can be found in the extension toolbar at the left side on your screen.
 * Next, choose the tracking level by selecting the document you wish to enable lifecycle identity tracking.